ajkim000/danceverse-prototype/README.md

 DanceVerse is an interactive tool that maps choreography video datasets based on stylistic and movement qualities.
 The pipeline turns dance clips into text descriptions, creates per-interval movement labels, and converts them into embeddings for clustering and visualization.

 Click on the figure below to check out the interactive plot!
+Each dot represents a dance video that was described, embedded, then plotted using UMAP.

 [![DanceVerse interactive scatter plot](danceverse-prototype.png)](https://ajkim000.github.io/danceverse-prototype/danceverse-prototype.html)